MartGon/awc-rs/docs/game/general/BuildSystem.md

 **Build Range**: Different units have different build range.
 Higher level engineers can build other units from afar.

-**Multiple workers**:  Once a unit build process start, another engineer can help the build process, reducing the number of turns needed to build that unit.s
+**Multiple workers**:  Once a unit build process start, another engineer can help the build process, reducing the number of turns needed to build that unit.

 ## Example factory